nblong00/numpy-testing/README.md

 # numpy-testing

 This repository contains various testing with the NumPy library.
-No official project are underway.
+No official projects are underway.